subitlab-buf/sms3-backend/readme.md

 ## Workspace modules

 - Server (partial implemented)
-- Common (shared code for client and server, unimplemented)
+- Common (shared code for client and server)
 - Client (unimplemented)
-- Iced GUI (unimplemented)

 ## Run and debug this project